manishh101/furniture-website/CORS-FIX-GUIDE.md

    - Click "Save"
    - Redeploy your backend by going to "Deployments" and clicking "Redeploy"

+## 3. Update Frontend API URL Configuration

+Your frontend is currently trying to connect to the wrong backend URL.
+You need to update the environment variables in your Vercel deployment:

+1. **Using the helper script (recommended):**
+   - Run the helper script in this repository:
+     ```
+     ./update-frontend-env.sh
+     ```
+   - This will update your environment variables in Vercel and redeploy your frontend

+2. **Manual method:**
+   - Update the API URL in your frontend project's environment files:
+     - Edit `.env` and `.env.production` files
+     - Change `REACT_APP_API_URL` to `https://manish-steel-api.onrender.com/api`
+   - Login to your Vercel dashboard
+   - Go to your frontend project settings
+   - Navigate to "Environment Variables"
+   - Update the `REACT_APP_API_URL` variable to `https://manish-steel-api.onrender.com/api`
+   - Redeploy your frontend

-## 3. Verify the Fix
+## 4. Verify the Fix

-1. Wait for the backend to redeploy completely (this may take a few minutes)
+1. Wait for the frontend and backend to redeploy completely (this may take a few minutes)
 2. Visit your frontend website
 3. Open browser developer tools (F12 or Right-click > Inspect)
 4. Go to the "Console" tab